phreeza/manuscript_axon_potentials/doc/manuscript.md

 This was done to smooth out the effects of individual branchings or terminations and show the population response.

-For the axon populations responses seen in [@fig:bigtree], branching patterns were generated procedurally, starting with a root segment.
+For the axon population responses seen in [@fig:bigtree], branching patterns were generated procedurally, starting with a root segment.
 In order to avoid artifacts from the stimulus and to simulate a fiber tract prior to the terminal zone, a sequence of 10 active and passive segments without bifurcations was